 #4 “Does travel insurance cover jewellery or other valuable items that are stolen while abroad?”

 Some policies might cover this.
-However, most travel insurances have a maximum amount they would pay out per article lost (for example, $1,000), and this might not be sufficient to cover the cost of some high-value items such as jewellery.
+However, most travel insurances have a maximum amount they would pay out per article lost (for example, $1,000).
+This might not be sufficient to cover the cost of some high-value items such as jewellery.
 If you’re bringing along expensive jewellery or watches, we recommend bespoke annual jewellery insurance.
 This will cover the items up to their full value on a worldwide basis, including any loss or damage that occurs in your home country.

 #5 “Which travel insurance is the best for my daughter while she’s on a short-term exchange programme?”

-Overseas students should consider securing travel insurance, which includes emergency medical service coverage and trip cancellation coverage.
+Overseas students should consider buying travel insurance that includes emergency medical service coverage and trip cancellation coverage.
 While living on their own in a foreign country, the policy can be helpful.
 It can provide much-needed assistance, such as tracking down lost baggage and finding a place to receive emergency medical care.

-On the other hand, international medical insurance or overseas student insurance (OSI) would be better recommended.
+However, international medical insurance or overseas student insurance (OSI) would be better recommended.
 Travel policies have a restriction that each trip out of the home country should not be more than 90 or 180 days (which varies with the insurer).
-However, an OSI does not have such restrictions.
+An OSI does not have such restrictions.
 Apart from covering the usual circumstances covered under a travel insurance plan, the OSI also provides coverage for overseas home insurance benefits and study interruption due to prolonged medical conditions (for example, lost fees).
 It even provides protection if your fees sponsor passes away.

 #6 “I’ve got pre-existing medical conditions.
 Will I be covered by travel insurance?”